tamrinotte/obscuro/README.md

         Use this option to decrypt a particular file or all the files in the target directory.
 Subdirectories are skipped.

     -r, --recursive
-        Use this option to encrypt and decrypt files recursively.
+        Use this option to encrypt or decrypt files recursively.

 ## EXAMPLES
     obscuro -e <target_path>